ibm-build-lab/ibm-eis-sap-btp/alert-demo/event-mesh/README.md

 ### Step 3: Subscribe to a topic

-While messages can be posted directly into a queue, queues themselves can also subscribe to one or more *topics*.
-Once the message is posted to a topic, it is added to any queues subscribed to that topic.
+Messages can be posted either to queues directly, or posted to a *topic*.
+When a message is posted to a topic, the message will appear on every queue that is subscribed to that topic.
+Note that while queues persist message until they are consumed, topics will not persist messages.

-This can be useful in context of IBM EIS alerts.
+Topics can be useful in context of weather alerts.
 You could potentially create multiple topics for different classes of alerts.
-Queues may corrspond to applications.
+Queues may correspond to applications.
 The queue for any particular application can be subscribed to topics of interest for that application.

 For this tutorial, you will subscribe your queue to a single topic that.
 Under the **Queues** tab in the GUI, click on the **Actions** menu button.
 Under this menu, click **Queue subscriptions**.